-Because the Cascade Loop is home to a LOT of rivers, lakes, streams and the Puget Sound, it's safe to say one can do a whole lot of fishing here!
+Because MONROE is home to a LOT of rivers, lakes and streams it's safe to say one can do a whole lot of fishing here!

 From Monroe when driving along the Stevens Pass Greenway you'll notice real fast that you are traveling alongside one amazingly beautiful river, the Skykomish.
 Most of the locals refer to it as the "Sky River", and home to some really nice fishing.
 Access the river from a handful of different locations and check out the latest reports to see what folks are catching.

-Purchase your fishing licenses at the Washington Department of Fish and Wildlife Licensing.
+Purchase your fishing licenses at the Whitfeilds Licensing and Auto right here in Monroe!
+Lake Tye is stocked with tons of trout, you are sure to be able to catch one there!
 Kids 14 and younger do not need a fishing license to fish in the state of Washington.
 Anglers 15 years of age are required to have a youth fishing license allowing them to fish in fresh and saltwater.
-Anglers of any age who fish for Salmon, Pacific halibut, Sturgeon, Steelhead or Dungeness crab must also have a catch record card in their possession while fishing.

 Cyclists and mountain bikers have huge diversity in the types of riding they can do on the Loop.
 Some folks will bring their own bikes, and others will rent as they go.
 Some want to ride on flat, clear roadways while others want to bounce their way down single-track in the middle of the forest.
 Whatever your cup of tea, take a moment to check out each region of the Loop and put together your dream getaway on two wheels!